<< Click to Display Table of Contents >>

 •Use Set to Zero, Revert to Original and Set To White Margins to apply these functions to boxes selected in the Apply to Box dropdown menu.

-•Select the Remove the content outside of the crop box area box to remove content outside of the Crop box.
+•Select the Remove the content/comments/form fields outside of the crop box area box to remove content/comments/form fields outside of the Crop box.
 Please note that cropping pages reduces the visible page content, but the cropped content is still present in the file's underlying code and, for example, will be visible if the document pages are increased in size.
 Select this option to remove cropped content from the file.

-•Select the Adjust size of the pages' Media Box to the size of Crop Box to define the Media box with the same dimensions as the Crop box.
+•Select the Select the Adjust the page size to match the cropped area box to define the Media box with the same dimensions as the Crop box.

 •Use the Page Range settings to determine the page range of cropped pages:

-•Select Current Page to crop only the current page.
+•Select Current to specify only the current page.

 Click OK to crop pages.